mouseless/baked/unreleased.md

     `Child.ParentWrapper.Parent` will render all properties of the parent
 - `ExtendedContractResolver` is added as a default contract resolver to allow customization of json serialization through `RestApiLayer`
+- `Orm.UniqueAttribute` is introduced in abstractions which causes `AutoMapOrmFeature` to set unique constraint for the properties that have it
 - `DefaultThemeFeature` now uses `Text` to render locatable properties
 - `DataTableDefaultsUxFeature` now uses label (or id) property to display locatable properties